How to adapt goals in a time of crisis

 Managers should plan to meet with direct reports to review updated team goals and ideate on each team member’s individual goals.
 Individuals should also seek feedback from their teammates on updated individual goals.
 Consider using the following questions to guide conversations with employees:

-- How can your individual goal align to team goals?
+- How can your individual goal align with team goals?

 - How can your updated goals still align with personal development opportunities?